hmedina/KaSaAn/README.md

 ## Overview
 This provides several tools to analyze Kappa snapshots.
 Concretely, it implements three classes, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent.
 Since tokens are not instances of either, there is no support for tokens: they are ignored.

 Several of these methods return objects of the appropriate class.
 For example, a KappaSnapshot's `get_largest_complexes()` returns a list of KappaComplexes.
+To access the raw string of a complex or agent, use the `kappa_expression` internal variable.
+E.g. to get the raw kappa of the largest complex:
+ `foo.get_largest_complexes()[0].kappa_expression`

 ## Classes